 Palliative care focuses on pain and symptom management and also helps patients and families better understand their health condition and care options.
 Unlike hospice care, which provides comprehensive care for patients who are expected to die within six months or less, palliative care is a short-term consultation service for anyone with a serious illness.

-Sincera – Supportive Care and Symptom Relief™ which is a separate program for people NOT on hospice, was established by Hospice in 2008 and has served hundreds of people since then.
+Sincera – Supportive Care and Symptom Relief™ which is a program for people NOT on hospice, was established by Hospice in 2008 and has served thousands of people since then.

 Who can benefit from a Sincera consultation?

 Patients with advanced chronic illnesses such as cancer, heart disease, lung disease, and neurological disorders have sought — and received — relief from our program.
 In fact, 94% of those surveyed said Sincera’s interventions made a significant improvement in the way they feel!
 Sincera has great expertise in managing:

 - Anxiety or depression